eclipse-tractusx/item-relationship-service/docs/adminguide.md

 Use the latest release of the "irs-helm" chart.
 It contains all required dependencies.

-If you also want to set up your own EDC consumer, use the "irs-edc-consumer" chart.
+If you also want to set up your own EDC consumer, use the [tractusx-connector](https://github.com/eclipse-tractusx/tractusx-edc/tree/main/charts/tractusx-connector) chart.

 Supply the required configuration properties (see chapter [Configuration](configuration.adoc#_configuration)) in a values.yaml file or override the settings directly.